 - Overall fat composition is 0.5 grams, amounting to 0.3 grams of saturated fat.
 There is no trans fat.

 - 0.01 grams of polyunsaturated fat, as well as monounsaturated fat.

 - Cholesterol is 5.1 milligrams, which is 2 percent of the daily requirement.

 - The sodium content is 50 milligrams, which accounts for 2 percent of the daily dietary value.

 - 160 milligrams of potassium on average; therefore, it will meet 5 percent of your daily potassium needs.

 - The carbohydrate content is 2 grams, with dietary fiber accounting for 1 percent.

 - 25 grams of protein.
-The given quantity of protein powder contains 2 percent iron and 12 percent calcium .
+According to FatSecret, the given quantity of protein powder contains 2 percent iron and 12 percent calcium .